Köterberg: Geography

 The Köterberg is located in the centre of the Weser Uplands, towering high above the surrounding land northwest of the town of Höxter and south-southeast of Lügde within whose municipal area its summit lies.

-Its peak and much of the crest lie within North Rhine-Westphalia.
+Its peak and much of the crest lie in North Rhine-Westphalia.
 Only a very narrow tongue of land belongs to Lower Saxony, albeit reaching to the summit with its lower reaches lying mainly within the valley of a stream.
 At the western end of this strip of land the districts of Lippe, Höxter and Holzminden meet at the summit.

-In the German Main Triangulation Network (Deutsches Hauptdreiecksnetz or DHDN) the Köterberg is a major triangulation station with the name Lügde, Köterberg.
-The area of the summit is only wooded to the north which is why the hill is easy to recognise from afar and offers good views (see below).
+In the German Main Triangulation Network (Deutsches Hauptdreiecksnetz or DHDN), the Köterberg is a major triangulation station with the name Lügde, Köterberg.
+The area of the summit is only wooded to the north which is why the hill is easy to recognise from a distance and offers good views (see below).

 Geology

-The Köterberg is part of the Lippe Uplands a region whose basis is formed by Mesozoic strata of Muschelkalk and Keuper.
+The Köterberg is part of the Lippe Uplands, a region whose basis is formed by Mesozoic strata of Muschelkalk and Keuper.
 The hills itself is built on sandstones and marls of the Upper Keuper.